Wilf Hassan: Return to Auckland and rugby league

 Hassan returned to Auckland and joined the Mount Albert United club.
 He had to apply for reinstatement and this was confirmed in late April.
 He had been suspended by the Marist club prior to him leaving them the previous season however they uplifted the suspension and his transfer to Mount Albert was confirmed on 1 May.
 It was Mount Albert's first season in the top division and they had recruited strongly.
 Hassan debuted for them in their round 2 match against Ponsonby on 4 May.
 They won 15–10 with Hassan starting the match at fullback but moving into standoff during the match.
 He ultimately played 14 matches for them and scored 1 try.
 They performed surprisingly well and finished runners up in the championship after losing the final to Richmond 14–9.
 They also lost the Phelan Shield knockout final.
 In round 11 Mount Albert had a bye and Hassan was married and went away on his honeymoon to Rotorua.
 In the round 13 match against his old Marist team where Hassan scored his only try he was also sent off along with 3 others in a match marred by fighting.
 He was "severely reprimanded" but avoided suspension.

 On 3 August he played for Auckland B against South Auckland and they won 17–9.
 Hassan was selected for the North Island side to play the South Island on 17 August however he was unavailable.
 At the end of the season Auckland went on a Southern Tour to play Wellington and Canterbury.
 Hassan appeared in both matches which saw Auckland win 39–27 over Wellington and 26–13 over Canterbury at Monica Park in Christchurch.

-Hassan ‘retired’ at the end of 1935 and did not play at all in 1936, however he came out of retirement in 1937 to play again for Mount Albert.
+Hassan 'retired' at the end of 1935 and did not play at all in 1936, however he came out of retirement in 1937 to play again for Mount Albert.
 He injured his shoulder in a preliminary round match on 24 April against City Rovers and it was said that he would miss several week however he was able to turn out the very next week for their round 1 game against Richmond.
-He played his final match for Mount Albert after round 7 on 12 June against Ponsonby United and retired from rugby league for the final time.
+He played his final Auckland competition match for Mount Albert after round 7 on 12 June against Ponsonby United, however his last game was for Mt Albert against a combined Taranaki side at Pukekura Park in New Plymouth on June 19 where he scored a try in a 28-15 win.
+He then retired from rugby league for the final time.